 "The best way to treat teething discomfort is with chew toys, cold items and massage," Dr. Bonhivert said.

 Parents can put a wet twisted washcloth in the freezer, and then use this to massage baby's gums or allow baby to chew on it.
-Other options include:
+Other options to soothe a teething baby's discomfort include:

 - Solid teething rings - Skip the liquid-filled rings, as there's a chance that sharp teeth could puncture these and release the liquid, which may contain bacteria.